Overview

 The group plans to use its network to focus on the particular skills and expertise needed to manage haemophagocytic lymphohistiocytosis and other hyperinflammatory syndromes through a programme of education and training.
 The SIG will work to improve patient management through the development of a national network of MDTs which in turn facilitate multi-centre research.

-Convenors: Dr Jessica Manson, Dr Rachel Tattersall
+Interested in joining?
+Contact convenors: Dr Jessica Manson, Dr Rachel Tattersall

 Infections in rheumatology SIG